isomerpages/singhealth-gkps/_resources-and-tools/Submitted Resources and Tools.md

 |Submitted Resources and Tools | Mapped to Relevant Strategic Objective (SO) of GPSAP 2021-2030|
 | -------- | -------- |
+| Maldives Patient Safety Journey | SOs 1 to 6 [more](/resources-and-tools/tools-and-resources/gkpsfilea15/)
 | Impact of Hospital Readiness on Patient Safety Incidents during COVID-19 in Indonesia: Health Worker Perceptions    | SOs 1, 2 and 3 [more]( /resources-and-tools/tools-and-resources/gkpsfilea11/)
 | Psychometric Test: Indonesian Version of the Nursing Home Survey on Patient Safety Culture   | SOs 1 and 2 [more](/resources-and-tools/tools-and-resources/gkpsfilea12) |
 | Singapore General Hospital Best Practices  | SOs 2, 3 and 5 [more](/resources-and-tools/tools-and-resources/sghbestpracticesso235/)